ember-app-scheduler/ember-app-scheduler/README.md

 Correctly testing async behavior is crucial to ensure your tests are stable.
 Async state that leaks outside the bounds of the currently running test can affect other tests, causing your test suite to become non-deterministic.

 The sections below describe the recommended steps to ensure your tests will be stable.
-It includes some test helpers that are custom to ember-app-scheduler, in addition to some that are within ember's test-helpers themselves.
+It includes some test helpers that are custom to `ember-app-scheduler`, in addition to some that are within ember's test-helpers themselves.

 `ember-app-scheduler`, when in test mode, will register a test waiter that will detect whether there's any active async behavior within it.
-In most cases, you can use the `settled` function within `@ember/test-helpers` to determine if all async behavior has completed.
+In most cases, you can use the `settled` function within `@ember/test-helpers` to determine if all async behavior has completed, which will wait for all registered waiters to return `true` before continuing test execution.

 ### Integration tests

 Integration tests with `ember-app-scheduler` are quite straightforward.
 But there are a few scenarios that we may wish to test for.
 Some of those are covered below.
+The examples show usages of `ember-app-scheduler` in components.

 ## Testing Showing hidden content